Homemade Strawberry Gummy Bears

-Made with real fruit, these homemade strawberry gummies are a healthy alternative to store-bought fruit snacks!
-Kids will love these cute and tasty fruit juice gummy bears!
+Made with real fruit and no refined sugar, these homemade strawberry gummies are a healthy alternative to store-bought fruit snacks!

 gummy bears made from fruit juice